-As the barn manager, you are going to see many different ways to blanket a horse.
+As the barn manager you are going to see many different ways to blanket a horse.
 There are so many opinions about blanketing and what people think is correct.
-You will have boarder's that want their blankets changed according to the air temperature (and they might be very specific on air temps) and they may have three or four blankets.
-You will have client's that double up on blankets and then take off the layers as the weather changes.
-You will have client's that only have one blanket and only want it put on during extreme cold temperatures.
-It may not sound like that much work at the very beginning of the cold season but once you are doing it (in some cases daily) the more you will start to realize that it is taking up a lot of your time especially if you have a larger boarding barn.
+You will have boarders that want their blankets changed according to the air temperature (and they might be very specific on air temps) and they may have three or four blankets.
+You will have clients that double up on blankets and then take off the layers as the weather changes.
+You will have clients that only have one blanket and only want it put on during extreme cold temperatures.
+It may not sound like a lot of work in the very beginning but once you are doing it (in some cases twice daily) the more you will start to realize that it is taking up a lot of your time especially if you have a larger boarding barn.

 Some of the issues that come with the blanket season

 You will have blankets that are way too small or much too big.
 You will have blankets on horses that are too warm for the air temperature or too light and the horse has become cold.
 You will have blankets that have either broken or missing straps and are torn so bad that water is soaking through and then you have a wet horse.
 You will have clients that do not understand the difference between a turnout sheet, show sheet and a blanket.
-I have had clients that take off the blankets too soon in the early spring because we have a warm day and then the temperature dips down so cold that the horse is found shivering.
+You will have blankets that are not waterproof and the horse is completely soaked and chilled.
+I have had clients take off the blankets too soon in the early spring because we have a warm day and then the temperature dips down so cold that the horse is found shivering.